By age 80, more than half of U.S. citizens have cataracts, according to Prevent Blindness America.

 How long does it take for your vision to clear after cataract surgery?

 Most individuals see better within 24 hours of surgery and sight will become progressively better within the first week.

 Do you wear an eyepatch after cataract surgery?

 Your doctor may ask you to wear an eye patch for a few days after your surgery for protection.

 Wearing a protective shield while you sleep may be recommended by your surgeon.

-Can I watch TV after cataract surgery?
+Can you watch TV after cataract surgery?

 How do you wash your hair after cataract surgery?

-Do not wash your hair until the day after surgery and avoid getting water, soap and other non-sterile matter into your eye for several days.
+Do not wash your hair until the day after surgery and avoid getting water, soap, and other non-sterile matter into your eye for several days.
 However, you may shower and wash your hair as soon as the day after your surgery.
 Just be sure to keep your eyes closed during hair and face washing to avoid getting product in the treated eye.